DonaldMzima/Dog-s-Schedule/README.md

 TypeScript: A statically typed superset of JavaScript.
 Chakra UI: A component library for building user interfaces.
 GraphQL: A query language for APIs.
-Database: Use your preferred database system (e.g., PostgreSQL, MongoDB) and configure it in the project.
+Database: Use your preferred database system (e.g., PostgreSQL) and configure it in the project.
 Features
 Create, edit, and delete dog walk tasks.
 Filter tasks by person responsible or dog's name.